semaphore-protocol/semaphore/apps/docs/versioned_docs/version-V1/what-is-semaphore.md

 ### External nullifiers

 Think of an external nullifier as a voting booth where each user may only cast one vote.
-If they try to cast a second vote a the same booth, that vote is invalid.
+If they try to cast a second vote at the same booth, that vote is invalid.

 An external nullifier is any 29-byte value.
 Semaphore always starts with one